 The meetup also brought to light several other concerns from residents.

-Resident Stephen McCoy shared with WPTV Investigative Reporter Kate Hussey that he is facing issues with the My Safe Florida Home program.
+Veteran Stephen McCoy shared his frustrations with WPTV Investigative Reporter Kate Hussey regarding the My Safe Florida Home program.
+McCoy said he qualified for the highest priority group, but struggled getting through the process.

 Residents at a 55 and older community in Boynton Beach are struggling with failing plumbing.
 HOA leaders Ron Colcer and Jeffrey Roach shared with Jorges that their community has to pay $16,000 every time one of their cast iron pipes bursts.